spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer spacer

 Should Owls be Pets?

 The below story with images relate to 2 captive bred Barn Owls that were kept for a whole month in cat box.
-This is some of the problems faced when Barn Owls are needlessly bred, sold & given to inexperienced people.

 This sadly outlines the reality of what is happening in the UK to some of the Barn Owls that are needlessly bred, then sold & passed on to people who are inexperienced.

-Brief history on the birds circumstances.
-These two Barn Owls were sadly kept confined in a Cat Box, this being the one they had arrived in, they were confined like this for approximately one month prior to them being handed to us.
+These two Barn Owls were sadly kept confined in a Cat Box & as you can see, they were confined like this for approximately one month prior to them being handed to us still in the cat box.

-Repairing the damage caused.
 With proper care & attention, a good avian vet & a comfortable aviary to rest, it wasn't long before these birds were back to good health.
-They are now doing exceptionally well as seen in the above right hand image.
+They are now doing exceptionally well as seen in the far right hand image.

 If you would like to support us in our work please Click Here

 Important Notice: It is illegal to release captive bred Barn Owls in to the wild.
+It is important also to state that there is a legal line drawn between what is a wild rescue & what is a captive bred rescue.

 Note: For help, advice or guidance please do not hesitate to call us: 01452 383999, if we can help, we will.

 Some people might find these pictures a little disturbing.
-We certainly do!
+We certainly do! |

-Arrival A Sad State Leg Damage Further Checks Now Doing Well
+Arrival | A Sad State | Leg Damage | Further Checks | Now Doing Well |

 Information from DEFRA's Website (Link Here)